KyserClark/Hacking-Notes/Buffer Overflows/OSCP Prep.md

 #### Step 4: Fuzz the application; Note the length of string that is needed to crash the application

-Example Python Code for Fuzzing:
+Example Python3 Code for Fuzzing:

  ```
  #!/usr/bin/env python3